top of page

 Biography

-Joanna Priestley has directed, animated, and produced 32 award winning films and the iOS app Clam Bake.
+Joanna Priestley has directed, animated, and produced 36 award winning films and the iOS app Clam Bake.
 Her animated feature, North of Blue, won Best Experimental Film at the Indie Film Awards in Amsterdam and Best Feature Film at the Los Angeles Animation Festival.
-Her work maintains a high level of porosity between serious exploration of boundaries and intuitive whimsy and she is dedicated to experimentation in technique, theme and content.
+Her work maintains a high level of porosity between intuitive experimentation and exploration of technical and creative boundaries.
 Retrospectives of Priestley's films have been shown at the British Film Institute (London), Museum of Modern Art (New York), Center for Contemporary Art (Warsaw, Poland), REDCAT (Los Angeles), American Cinematheque (Los Angeles), Stuttgart International Animation Festival (Germany), Walker Art Center (Minneapolis, MN), Jeonju International Film Festival (Korea), Masters of Animation (Trivandrum, India) and on PBS (USA) and the BBC (UK).
 She has received fellowships from the National Endowment for the Arts, American Film Institute, MacDowell Colony (Elodie Osborn Fellow), Creative Capital (New York), Djerassi Foundation (Rothenberg Award) and Fundación Valparaíso (Spain).
-Her films are in the permanent collection of the Museum of Modern Art in New York City.
+Her films are in the permanent collections of the Museum of Modern Art (New York, NY), Academy Film Archive (Los Angeles, CA) and Harvard University Film Archive (Boston, MA).

 Priestley studied painting and printmaking at Rhode Island School of Design and at UC Berkeley, where she received a Bachelor of Arts Degree with Honors.
 She received an MFA Degree and the Louis B. Mayer Award from California Institute of the Arts.
 Her background includes Coordinator of the Northwest Film and Video Festival, Director of Strictly Cinema, Editor of "The Animator", Regional Coordinator of the Northwest Film Center and Co-Director and Co-Founder of FILMA: Women's Film Forum.
-Priestley was founding president of ASIFA Northwest and she is a member of the Academy of Motion Picture Arts and Sciences,and the Short Films and Feature Animation Executive Committee.
-She annually juries the Oscars, Student Academy Awards and many other film festivals.
+Priestley was founding president of ASIFA Northwest and she is a member of the Academy of Motion Picture Arts and Sciences and she has served on the Animation Branch Executive Committee.

-Priestley has served on numerous juries and selection committees, including Hiroshima Animation Festival, Fantoche International Animation Festival, Annie Awards, CHILEMONOS Animation Festival, Stuttgart International Animation Festival, Nicholl Screenplay Fellowship, Tricky Women International Animation Festival, Canadian International Animation Festival, Texas Filmmakers Production Fund, Big Muddy Film Festival and the Public Art Advisory Committee for the City if Portland, OR.
-She presents animation lectures worldwide and she offers an internship program at Priestley Motion Pictures, in Portland, Oregon.
-Priestley's other passions include medicinal herbalism, gardening and creating projects at Burning Man.
-She lives next to the forest in Portland, Oregon with her husband, director/production designer Paul Harrod.
+Priestley has served on numerous juries and selection committees, including Annecy International Animation Festival, Fantoche International Animation Festival, Annie Awards, Stuttgart International Animation Festival, Nicholl Screenplay Fellowship, International Animation Festival Chilemonos, Canadian International Animation Festival and the Public Art Advisory Committee for the City of Portland, OR.
+She also annually juries the Oscars and Student Academy Awards.
+She presents films and animation workshops worldwide and offers an internship program at Priestley Motion Pictures, in Portland, Oregon.
+Priestley's other passions include medicinal herbalism and hiking in the woods with her husband, director/production designer Paul Harrod.
 Her films can be seen at www.joannapriestley.com.

 Retrospectives